What Are Terpenes?

-For those of you not to knowledgeable in neuroscience, neurotransmitters are the little drifting communicators gossiping all kinds of important information to the receptors they bind with.
+For those of you not too knowledgeable in neuroscience, neurotransmitters are the little drifting communicators gossiping all kinds of important information to the receptors they bind with.

 What Do Terpenes Do?

 Terpenes are capable of combining with or dissolving in lipids or fats as well as permeating the blood-brain barrier.
-They commonly target the dopaminergic, noradrenergic, and serotonergic neurons, inducing heightened appetite, happiness, feelings of ease, and an ability to sleep restfully.
-Remember, neurons are the nerve cells in the brain responsible for our ability to understand and literally be the humans we are.
+They can target the dopaminergic, noradrenergic, and serotonergic neurons, inducing heightened appetite, happiness, feelings of ease, and our ability to sleep.
+Remember, neurons are the nerve cells in the brain responsible for our ability to understand and be the humans we are.

 Using neurotransmitters as teenie weenie communicators, neurons cover a vast amount of psychological functions.
-By heightening the amount of dopamine and GABA neurotransmitter levels within the synaptic clefts (areas between neurons where chemical communication takes place) as well as mimicking the actions of serotonin reuptake inhibitors (a similar function to most antidepressants), several physiological benefits can be seen.
+By heightening the amount of dopamine and GABA neurotransmitter levels within the synaptic clefts (areas between neurons where chemical communication takes place) as well as mimicking the actions of serotonin reuptake inhibitors.

 Terpenes vs. Terpenoids

 Then there are terpenoids, terpenes’ half-siblings.
 The major difference here is that terpenoids have been denatured after chemical modification (drying and curation) via oxidation whereas terpenes are the purely naturally occurring hydrocarbons.
 In most cases, the two terms are used interchangeably – just know that any terpenoid once started off as a young terpene lad.